How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Water your plumeria at the base of the plant, and make sure the leaves are dry before nighttime to minimize the spread of the disease.

-You can also treat the plant with a copper-based fungicide or bactericide
+You can also treat the plant with a copper-based fungicide or bactericide.

 6. Physical Damage

-Brown spots on plumeria leaves may be caused by physical damage.
+Spots on plumeria leaves may be caused by physical damage.

 This can happen if the leaves are touched or brushed against something rough.